objcio/articles/swift-functions.md

 I'm a huge fan of default parameters, mostly because it makes code easy to change and backwards compatible.
 You might start out with two parameters for your specific use-case at the time, such as a function to configure a custom UITableViewCell, and if another use-case comes up that requires another parameter (such as a different text color for your cell's label), just add a new parameter with a default value - all the other places where this function has already been called will be fine, and the new part of your code that needs the parameter can just pass in the non-default value!

 ### Variadic Parameters

+Variadic parameters are simply a more readable version of passing in an array of elements.
+In fact, if you were to look at the type of the internal parameter **names** in the below example, you'd see that it is of type **[String]** (Array of Strings).

 ```swift
 func helloWithNames(names: String...) {
     for name in names {